tub-rip/event_based_optical_flow/README.md

 - Mac OS Monterey (both M1 and non-M1)
 - Ubuntu (CUDA 11.1 or 11.3)
+- PyTorch 1.9-1.12.1 (1.13 raises an error during Burgers).

 ## Installation

 I strongly recommend to use venv: `python3 -m venv <new_venv_path>` Also, you can use [poetry]().

-- Install pytorch and torchvision for your environment.
+- Install pytorch **< 1.13** and torchvision for your environment.
 Make sure you install the correct CUDA version if you want to use it.

 - If you use poetry, `poetry install`.
 If you use only venv, check dependecy libraries and install it from [here](./pyproject.toml).